 Good question.
 Reviews often lack context, which is evident in the wildly different scores some laptops receive from different publications.
-Conflicting opinions can actually make buying a laptop more difficult if the review’s criteria isn’t made clear.
+Conflicting opinions can actually make choosing a laptop more difficult if the review’s criteria aren’t made clear.

 Allow us to lift the veil.
 Here we’ll explain the benchmarks we use for objective testing and the perspective from which we approach subjective topics.
-We don’t expect everyone to agree with our opinions, but we hope that sharing our process will leave you better equipped to decide what laptop best fits your needs.
+We don’t expect everyone to agree with our opinions about what the best laptops are, but we hope that sharing our process will leave you better equipped to decide what laptop best fits your needs.

-During our time with a laptop – usually a week – our initial impressions are tempered by the passage of time.
+During our time with a laptop – usually one or two weeks – our initial impressions are tempered by the passage of time.
 A finish that was at first beautiful and unique may become annoying if it attracts dirt and fingerprints too easily, and a design that seemed mundane may grow on us through its utility.

 Ultimately, hands-on impressions are subjective, no matter how much time we spend with each laptop.
 However, our experience handling many laptops gives a unique perspective on these products, making it possible to develop informed opinions about where each product we review stands against the competition.
 At the least, we want our readers to leave a review with a strong idea of how a laptop looks and feels in the real world.